BinaryHole/Dystopian-Pizza-Juggling/README.md

 Final project for Carleton University's IMD Game Design course.

 ## How to Play
+The game is available to play at our [itch.io page](https://markmcgregor.itch.io/fly-by-pizza-guy)

 	1. Download build
 	2. Unzip build
 	3. Double-click exe file